— 5 —

 Climbing the leaderboard without looking at the data

-So far, the guarantee of the standard holdout mechanism that we have in the adaptive case is exponentially worse in k compared with the non-adaptive case.
-As it turns out, this is inevitable in the worst case.
+So far, the guarantee of the standard holdout mechanism in the adaptive case is exponentially worse in k compared with the non-adaptive case.
+As it turns out, this is unavoidable in the worst case.
 What we’ll work out is a worst-case lower bound on the gap between risk and empirical risk in the adaptive setting.
 To prove such a lower bound it is enough to exhibit an adaptive analyst that forces a large gap.

 Algorithm.